sporcina/dynamodb-connector/doc/sample.md

     *   Select your flow to highlight it
     *   From the **Run** menu, select **Run As** then **Mule Application**
     *   Launch your web browser and navigate to "http://localhost:8081/createTable"
-    *   Now go back to Mule Studio and select the **Console** tab at the bottom the screen.
+    *   Now go back to Anypoint Studio and select the **Console** tab at the bottom the screen.

 You'll see log entries showing the DynamoDB Connector working.
 Creating a new table in DynamoDB takes time.
 Watch the status logs until you see the message that the current state is **ACTIVE**.
 It should look like this: